-In the Secretary of State's view the Requirement B1 will be met if:
+In the Welsh Ministers' view the Requirement B1 will be met if:

 - a. there is sufficient means for giving early warning of fire for persons in the building; - b. there are routes of sufficient number and capacity, which are suitably located to enable persons to escape to a place of safety in the event of fire; and - c. the routes are sufficiently protected from the effects of fire, where necessary.